lr0pb/dailer/README.md

 📑 Progressive web application for planing tasks for the day and analyze how you grow yourself over time

+> Dailer is temporarily disabled due to preparation for migration to React

 #### 📝 Features included:
 - Create periodically repeated or one time tasks
 - Manage history for each task